-Which is why I believe that US deserve to be visited by travellers because it is more than what Hollywood movies and media tell us.
-So here are the 10 reasons why you should travel to USA.
+Which is why I believe that the US deserves to be visited by travelers because it is more than what Hollywood movies and media tell us.
+So here are the 10 reasons why you should travel to the USA.

-1. US has one of the most diverse and insane landscapes.
+1. The US has one of the most diverse and insane landscapes.

-US has so many beautiful and unique national parks, insane mountains, nice beaches and lakes, charming little towns and has the most diverse and alive cities in the world.
+The US has so many beautiful and unique national parks such as Grand Canyon and Bryce Canyon national parks, insane mountains, nice beaches, lakes, charming little towns and has the most diverse and alive cities in the world.
 If you have all of these in your country, will you still travel abroad?
 Probably, yes.
 But my point is, there are tons of things to see and interesting to do in the US that they are enough for a lot of Americans.
-And in my opinion, foreign travellers should see it for themselves too.
+And in my opinion, foreign travelers should see it for themselves too.

 2. It is one of the most diverse countries in the world

 I have been to almost 40 countries and I have never seen a country as diverse as the US with the exemption of South Africa.
 You go to New York or Miami or Los Angeles and you will find different races – people speaking in different languages and accent with a unique culture on their own.

 And if you want to try almost every cuisine in the world, then you are most likely to find them in New York, Florida or California.
 The same way that you can find different architectures and cultures in the country.
 And for me it’s amazing.
 It’s a perfect example of why differences and diversity are beautiful.